If you are new to keeping chickens then feather loss can be a frustrating event.

 Your chickens will thrive on a consistent routine.

-Any changes to that routine has the potential for causing a certain amount of stress to them.
+Any changes to that routine has the potential to cause a certain amount of stress to them.
 A change to the routine (no matter how small) can lead to a certain amount of fear in your birds and fear creates stress.

 Adding new birds to the flock can cause some birds to become stressed – the new chickens represent a change in the pecking order for everyone.